top 0

 Leatherworking

 Forget Prada and Gucci; make leather wallets after your own style at Leatherism in Prince Edward.
-From wallets and cardholders to shoes and handbags, there are loads of lovely products to explore (starting from $480).
+From wallets and cardholders to shoes and handbags, there are loads of lovely products to explore.
 You can create your own leather product with an expert, coming out of it secure in the fact that your finished product is totally unique and definitely not something you would find in the local market.
-Alternatively, Fungus Workshop in Sai Ying Pun teaches handbag-making classes (starting from $1,480), with the latest workshops featuring cut-out polka dot and basket bags.
+Alternatively, Motto Carpe Diem teaches a wide range of classes, including bag-making workshops on how to make crossbody and shoulder handbags.

 with-m